-SM Regulation 17 makes every NO responsible for gas entering and within the distribution system being odorised.
+SM Regulation 17 makes every NO responsible for gas entering and within its distribution system being odorised.
 The gas retailer is responsible for gas being odorised at a consumer’s point of supply.
-In the case of odorised gas supplied directly from a Vector pipeline to a consumer, it is generally the wholesaler who is responsible.
+In the case of odorised gas supplied directly from a transmission pipeline to a consumer, it is generally the wholesaler who is responsible.

 SM Regulation 18 requires that the odorant selected should not damage the integrity of the distribution system, installations, fittings or appliances.